 While each case is different, there are some standard do's and don'ts following an injury accident.
 And, of course, if you have additional questions, contact one of our experienced lawyers who will be happy to walk you through the process or you can learn more on our FAQ page.

 Will I Have To Go To Court?

 We know our clients do not relish the thought of going to court so we make every effort to settle your case without the necessity of filing suit or going to trial.
 But, there are times when the defendant or insurance company refuses to do what is right or pay what is fair.
 When that happens, we will not hesitate to protect your rights in court.
-John Day and Joy Day are both certified as a civil trial specialists by the National Board of Trial Advocacy.
+John Day is certified as a civil trial specialist by the National Board of Trial Advocacy.

 Bedford County is located in the 17th Judicial District which also includes Lincoln, Marshall and Moore counties.
 The Circuit Court judges in the 17th Judicial District are:

 The 17th Judicial District has also established Local Rules that govern the day to day operations of the court including such things as the issuance of subpoenas, setting cases for trial, etc. A copy of the Local Rules can be reviewed here.

 The first step is to contact us online or by calling at us at one of our three convenient locations:

 We provide a free, no-obligation consultation in which we analyze your case, answer your questions and advise you of your rights.
 If your injuries prevent you from coming to us, we will gladly come to you.
 Getting started will not cost you a penny either because we advance all case expenses and we only get paid if we win.
 Contact us today as the law only allows you a limited time to pursue your rights.